 Why study Mathematics?
+What will I learn?
+Why is this subject important to me?
 Pupils continue to study Mathematics at KS4, working towards a GCSE examination at a level appropriate to their ability and progress made at KS3.
 The Edexcel GCSE Mathematics syllabus forms the subject content.
 In practice, this involves the study of Mathematics under the headings of Number and Algebra, Ratio, Proportion and Rates of Change, Geometry and Measure, Statistics and Probability.
 Elements of Functional Mathematics and problem solving have been embedded into the new specifications and assessments.
 This introduction helps ensure that pupils have the skills they need to use Mathematics in real-life contexts.
 Mathematics is a compulsory core subject studied by all pupils.
 It is essential in building vital skills for life and is valued highly by employers and in further education.

-- The course is assessed at two tiers: Foundation (Grades 1 5) and Higher (Grade 4 9). - This is a linear syllabus with assessment at the end of the course.
+- The course is assessed at two tiers: Foundation (Grades 1 5) and Higher (Grade 4 9). - This is a linear syllabus with 100% assessment at the end of the course.
 There is no coursework element. - There are three papers, one non-calculator and two calculator papers all equally weighted. - Both tiers are examined once only at the end of Year 11.